personinblack/rbdo/README.md

 ### --text

-text/content of the todo entry.
+content of the todo entry.

 `rbdo add --text="netflix and chill"`